Understand your company's position and learn more about the options available

-It is not just a shift in members attitudes which gyms have to contend with, but also those of their personal trainers many of whom were forced to find ways around conducting their operations during lockdown such as transitioning to offering online training packages.
-Many have found this to be an extremely lucrative market, and have taken the decision to move their business to a virtual platform indefinitely.
+Personal trainers were forced to find ways around conducting their operations during this lockdown period, with many transitioning to offering online training packages.
+This has proved to be an extremely lucrative market, and has meant a sizeable number of trainers have taken the decision to move their business to a virtual platform indefinitely.

 If your gym is struggling to manage its finances, or you are concerned it could be in financial distress in the near future, taking expert advice as to your options could help you decide on your next step.